“How are we doing?”

 Telemedicine visits shot up, decreased, and have since plateaued at roughly 11% of visits.
 Press Ganey's healthcare performance review data has shown from the start that patients give similar high ratings to their clinicians during in-person or telemedicine visits, but they give lower ratings to telemedicine’s logistics (e.g., the ease of logging on).
 Over the past six months, there is clear improvement in how easy patients are finding telemedicine to use at many institutions—but not all.
 Clearly, some organizations are working at improving how telemedicine works for clinicians and patients, and others are not.

 Workforce turnover in the entire country is at alarming levels—4.2 million Americans quit their jobs in October, resulting in a decline of about 205,000 from September and landing the month a record high.
 These data points are actually evidence of the robustness of the economy, with people often leaving

 because they’re finding jobs they want more.
 While it’s certainly good news for the job seeker, it poses obvious challenges for healthcare organizations that need to retain good people in order to build good teams.

-Press Ganey data showing that nearly 30% of nurses are actively considering quitting (with even higher rates among millennials) made national news.
+Press Ganey's healthcare performance review data showing that nearly 30% of nurses are actively considering quitting (with even higher rates among millennials) made national news.
 Another concerning trend is that employees at the lower end of the healthcare pay scale are leaving for jobs at supermarkets and fast-food chains.
 Healthcare organizations still retain many people because of pride in their missions, but organizations cannot count on this factor alone.